-At the time of the preparation of this report, the country is still being affected by the COVID-19 global pandemic.
-On March 11, 2020, the World Health Organization declared the spread of COVID-19 as a global pandemic due to the rapid increase in the number of infections.
-On March 16, 2020, a state of calamity was declared throughout the Philippines and enhanced community quarantine (ECQ) was imposed throughout the island of Luzon until May 15, 2020.
-This has caused disruption to the Group's operations and significantly affected the financial performance, as with most of the companies worldwide.
-The pandemic also caused disruptions in the operations of Lhai resulting in a temporary shutdown of its operations during the lockdown period.
-Subsequent various quarantine extensions were implemented particularly in high risk areas and until towards the second half of the year, the restrictions were gradually eased to revive and sustain the economy.
+On 11 March 2020, the World Health Organization declared the spread of COVID-19 as a global pandemic due to the rapid increase in the number of infections.
+On 16 March 2020, a state of calamity was declared throughout the Philippines and enhanced community quarantine (ECQ) was imposed throughout the island of Luzon until 15 May 2020.
+This caused a disruption to the Group's operations and significantly affected its financial performance, as with most of the companies worldwide.
+The pandemic also caused disruptions in the operations of HAI resulting in a temporary shutdown of its operations during the lockdown period.
+Towards the second half of 2020, the restrictions were gradually eased to revive and sustain the economy.
 Since then, there have been increased market activities.
-The national vaccination program helped brought back the businesses to normalcy and gained further momentum to improved profitability.
+The national vaccination program helped to bring back the businesses to normalcy and gain further momentum to improve profitability.